 Love your heart, stay sharp, keep connected.

-The Derbyshire Dementia Support Service is commissioned by adult care and delivered by the Alzheimer's Society.
+The Derbyshire Dementia Information and Advice Service is commissioned by adult care and delivered by the Alzheimer's Society.

 The service is available in all areas of the county (except Derby City) to provide support, information and guidance for those living with dementia and for their carers including: